Your home on the trail, a tent should be one of your most significant purchase expenses as you prepare for your thru-hike.

 These tents offer huge space for a single person with weights just over a single pound!

 This is typically a yes, but like all things, the more ultralight, the easier to damage some things can become.
 The price is for the performance, not necessarily for brute durability.

 As a thru-hiker, you will want something that can be set up and broken down very easily and something that can take the weather conditions you will encounter during a thru-hike.

-Also, with the more expensive tents, you usually get a more comprehensive warranty which can be very handy in case something does go wrong while on the trail.
+Also, with the more expensive tents, you usually get a more comprehensive warranty, which can be very handy if something goes wrong while on the trail.

 Who Makes the Best-Quality Thru-Hiking Tents?